-1210.
-The following requirements for drawing content are intended to identify the baseline information required and should not be construed as license to omit detail that is obviously required in support of the CM or security requirement.
+The following requirements for drawing content are intended to identify the baseline ion required and should not be construed as license to omit detail that is obvious it of the CM or security requirement.
+A full 'As Fitted' CM drawing ot necessarily be limited to, the following law 1210. information required and should not be construed as license to omit detail that is obviously required in support of the CM or security requirement.
 A full 'As Fitted' CM drawing package should consist of, but not necessarily be limited to, the following layout drawings.

-1211.
 Site Map.
-The site map is to detail the perimeter of the inspectable space, all buildings, cross site ducting & access chambers, inter building cables, RF emitters with their safety zones and any other relevant features that are within or may impinge on the CM boundaries of the site.
+The site map is to detail the perimeter of the Inspectable Space, all buildings, 1211. cross site ducting & access chambers, inter building cables, RF emitters whith their safety zones and any other relevant features that are within or may impinge on the CM-boundaries of the site.
 The preferred scale for site plans is 1:2500.

-1212.
 Building Floor Plans.
-Building floor plans are required for all buildings and all floors which have rooms and/or corridors containing ICT or its infrastructure.
-Floor plans are to detail all: walls (with fire resistivity highlighted); windows; doorways (with their opening arcs); controlled zone perimeters; cable entry points; containment and tray work routes (with fire stopping requirements highlighted); LAN and signal network; power distribution network; cabinet locations; TAP locations; ICT and associated office furniture.
+Building floor plans are required for all buildings and all floors 1212. which have rooms and/or corridors containing ICT or its infrastructure.
+Floor plans are to detail all: walls (with fire resistivity highlighted); windows; doorways (with their opening arcs); controlled zone perimeters; cable entry points; containment and tray work routes (with fire stopping requirements highlighted); LAN and signal network; power distribution tetwork; cabinet locations; TAP locations; ICT and associated office furniture.